Language Models Can Improve Event Prediction by Few-Shot Abductive Reasoning: Introduction

 \section{Introduction}

-Prompting large language models such as GPT-3.5 has recently become a standard approach to perform text-based reasoning tasks.
-In this paper, we take the initiative to investigate the effectiveness of large language models in the task of event reasoning and prediction.
-Our problem setting is to model sequences of discrete events in continuous time for the purpose of predicting future events given the past.
+Prompting large language models (LLMs) such as GPT-3.5 has recently become a standard approach to perform text-based reasoning tasks.
+In this paper, we investigate their capabilities in reasoning about real-world events and improving event prediction.
+Particularly, we focus on the problem of modeling sequences of time-stamped events and predicting future events given the past.
 For example, in the healthcare domain, we would like to model patients' sequences of time-stamped hospital visits and predict their future symptoms given their past diagnosis and treatments.
-Large language models are potentially useful in such settings because event sequences are often accompanied with rich text information which they excel at handling.
+It has been a long-standing and important problem in machine learning.
+Large language models are potentially useful for advancing solutions to this problem because event sequences are often accompanied with rich text information which large language models excel at handling.
 For example, \begin{itemize}[leftmargin=*] \item {\em Healthcare.} Each hospital visit will have a doctor note summarizing this visit, including the department that the patient visits, the clinical measurements and treatments, and any future medical plans.
 By reading such textual information, a large language model may be elicited to recall the medical knowledge that it has read during pretraining and then reason about the future hospital visits such as what symptoms or treatments that the patient may have.

-\item {\em Political.} Each politcal event may generate a series of news articles describing the politcal agents involved in it and discussing its possible influences.
+\item {\em Political.} Each political event may generate a series of news articles describing the political agents involved in it and discussing its possible influences.
 A language model reading these articles may recall its knowledge---which is acquired from pretraining---about these agents, their relations, and fundamental principles in politics such that it could reason about future political events.

 \item Similar scenarios arise in {\em commercial}, {\em dialogue}, {\em finance}, etc. \end{itemize}